CURRENT NEWS ITEMS

 ALLENTOWN, PA: The ACLA is pleased

-attorneys obtained final court approval a ground-breaking settlement in the
+final court approval a ground-breaking settlement in the federal civil rights

-federal civil rights suit ACLA filed on behalf of 13 pro-life advocates against
+suit ACLA filed on behalf of 13 pro-life advocates against the City of

 A non-party abortion clinic which played a key role in the case filed a Motion

-district court issued a 52-page decision denying the motion and thus paving the
+court issued a 52-page decision denying the motion and thus paving the way for

 Under the terms of settlement—which ACLA believes to be the first of its kind in